the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 Now, lets get back to your code to fix this behavior.
 Together we will fix it for one place where `setState()` is used and relies on the state or props.
 Afterward you are able to fix it at places where the state update relies on the previous state or props.

-The `setSearchTopstories()` method relies on the previous state and thus is a perfect example to use a function over an object in `setState()`.
+The `setSearchTopStories()` method relies on the previous state and thus is a perfect example to use a function over an object in `setState()`.
 Right now it looks like the following code snippet.
 You extract values from the state, but update the state depending on the previous state asynchronously.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~
-setSearchTopstories(result) {
+setSearchTopStories(result) {
   const { hits, page } = result;
   const { searchKey, results } = this.state;